ray-x/go.nvim/README.md

   go='go', -- go command, can be go[default] or go1.18beta1
-  goimports ='gopls', -- goimports command, can be gopls[default] or either goimports or golines if need to split long lines gofmt = 'gopls', -- gofmt through gopls: alternative is gofumpt, goimports, golines, gofmt, etc max_line_len = 0, -- max line length in golines format, Target maximum line length for golines tag_transform = false, -- can be transform option("snakecase", "camelcase", etc) check gomodifytags for details and more options tag_options = 'json=omitempty', -- sets options sent to gomodifytags, i.e., json=omitempty
+  goimports ='gopls', -- goimports command, can be gopls[default] or either goimports or golines if need to split long lines gofmt = 'gopls', -- gofmt through gopls: alternative is gofumpt, goimports, golines, gofmt, etc fillstruct = 'gopls',  -- set to fillstruct if gopls fails to fill struct max_line_len = 0, -- max line length in golines format, Target maximum line length for golines tag_transform = false, -- can be transform option("snakecase", "camelcase", etc) check gomodifytags for details and more options tag_options = 'json=omitempty', -- sets options sent to gomodifytags, i.e., json=omitempty